 - (1) Investment property consists of various property and plant for leasing to others.
 The consolidated company create pledge of part of the land in Changhua, which hold by CHANG, ZHEN TIAN and others.
+To the consolidated company and the land is used to for rent temporarily. - (2) The Consolidated Company's board of directors resolved to sell the land and building in Guanyin District, Taoyuan City in November 2023 and completed the sale and purchase agreement.
+The sale price of NT\$1,988,110 thousand (including tax) was determined with reference to the appraisal report and negotiated with the Consolidated Company.
+Subsequently, on December 20, 2023, the Company completed the registration of transfer of ownership and recognized a gain on disposal of investment property of NT\$1,308,888 thousand and a gain on disposal of property, plant and equipment of NT\$255 thousand, net of tax and related expenses.
+As of December 31, 2023, the outstanding balance amounted to NT\$1,830,000 thousand (classified as other receivables), and the asset preservation procedures have been completed, which will be released upon full recovery of the aforementioned amounts. - (3) The investment property held by the consolidated company is appraised by the market value and the appraisal report of the closed area and the fair value were NT21,819,480 thousand and NT\$21,317,893 thousand of the date December 31, 2023 and 2022, respectively.

-To the consolidated company and the land is used to for rent temporarily. - (2) The investment property held by the consolidated company is appraised by the market value and the appraisal report of the closed area and the fair value were NT21,317,893 thousand and NT\$16,762,603 thousand of the date December 31, 2022 and 2021, respectively. - (3) The significant purchase and disposal of investment property of the consolidated company in 2022, please refer to Note 13. - (4) The contract of joint construction contract of Yucheng section, Nangang was signed with Farglory Construction Co., Ltd. on January 29, 2019, obtained the construction license on April 10, 2020, and under construction, It is expected to be completed in the second quarter of 2023. - (5) The consolidated company transfer the investment property to non-current asset held for sale at the year 2021, related description please refer to Note 6(6). - (6) For details of the long-term borrowings and financing lines that have been used as security for long-term borrowings and financing lines as at 31 December 2022 and 2021, please refer to Note 8 for details.
+- (4) The significant purchase and disposal of investment property of the consolidated company in 2023, please refer to Note 13. - (5) The Consolidated Company's land in the Yucheng section of Nangang entered into a joint construction contract with Farglory Construction Co., Ltd. on January 29, 2019, and has obtained the use license and completed the transfer of real estate rights on December 20, 2023.
+As of December 31, 2023, the unpaid finding subsidy related to the aforementioned transaction amounted to NT\$50,562 thousand. - (6) The consolidated company transfer the investment property to non-current asset held for sale in the second quarter of June 30, 2023, related description please refer to Note 6(7). - (7) For details of the long-term borrowings and financing lines that have been used as security for long-term borrowings and financing lines as at 31 December 2023 and 2022, please refer to Note 8 for details.